Prix de l’Arc de Triomphe Preview

 Prix de l’Arc de Triomphe Outright Winner Odds:-

 The Prix de l’Arc de Triomphe is the pinnacle of European flat racing; as you can imagine, the 2018 edition looks to be no different.
-John Godsen’s protégée Enable is back to defend its unbeaten record and 2017 victory at Longchamp.
+John Gosden’s protégée Enable is back to defend its unbeaten record and 2017 victory at Longchamp.
 However, with many Group 1 winners littered throughout the field, it promises to be a fascinating race in Paris.

 Here are the key runners and riders for the Prix de l’Arc de Triomphe: